 New for Lent 2016, the Alternative Prospectus will soon be available online and in print!
 If you have any photos of you and your friends involved in college life that you think would be an addition to this publication, then send them in to Leia on firstname.lastname@example.org.

 CAMbassadors: If you’re a second year or above, apply to be an ambassador for Access on behalf of the University as a whole!
 You’ll be employed by the Cambridge Admissions Office and used for all their centrally-run Access and Recruitment events.
 You’ll get paid, and you could even get involved in the Sutton Trust residential Summer Schools, which is a highly rewarding experience.
 Deadline for applications usually in the first half of November annually.

-CONTACT KIRAN if there are any Access initiatives you are involved in that you would like publicising, or think should be included on this webpage!
+CONTACT LEIA if there are any Access initiatives you are involved in that you would like publicising, or think should be included on this webpage!